drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 Behind the scenes, the AI connects to trusted sources like UniProt, AlphaFold, and OpenTargets.
 This grounds its answers in real biological and chemical data, cutting down on hallucinations.
 The result: bioinformatics workflows that are easier, more accurate, and repeatable—so researchers can focus on discovery instead of wrestling with tools.

+⚠️ Disclaimer: This tool is a helper, not an inventor.
+It can surface and organize data, but the final insights and decisions always rest with domain experts.

 ## Quick Start

 ### Installation